Ohio education bill, transgender athlete ban die in House - NewsBreak

 Ohio education bill, transgender athlete ban die in House

-The bill is effectively dead, but could be taken up again in the next legislative session.

-Democrats gave a burst of applause after the vote count was announced at about 2:30 a.m.
-They had objected to the changes, and complained that majority Republicans were rushing the legislation through.
+Democrats who had objected to the changes and complained that majority Republicans were rushing the legislation through gave a burst of applause after the vote count was announced about 2:30 a.m.

 Currently, the GOP controls 64 seats of the 99-seat General Assembly.
-That number will increase to 67 next month, when Republicans who were victorious in last month's election are sworn in.
+That number will increase to 67 next month, when Republicans victorious in last month's election are sworn in.

 Republican Gov. Mike DeWine had voiced support for overhauling education oversight but had questioned the need for banning transgender student-athletes, saying that matter is best handled by leagues and athletic associations.